togethercomputer/finetuning/README.md

 ## Running the repo

 1. Make an account at [Together AI](https://www.together.ai/) and save your API key as an OS variable called `TOGETHER_API_KEY`
+2. [Optional] Make an account with Weights and Biases and save your API key as `WANDB_API_KEY`
-2. Run `1-transform.py` to do some data cleaning and get it into a format Together accepts
+3. Run `1-transform.py` to do some data cleaning and get it into a format Together accepts
-3. Run `2-finetune.py` to upload the dataset and start the fine-tuning job on Together
+4. Run `2-finetune.py` to upload the dataset and start the fine-tuning job on Together